 The District maintains five individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, Recreation Fund, Northern Illinois Special Recreation Fund, Debt Service Fund, and Capital Projects Fund, all of which are considered major funds.

 The District adopts an annual appropriated budget for all of the governmental funds.
 A budgetary comparison schedule for these funds has been provided to demonstrate compliance with this budget.
-The basic governmental fund financial statements can be found on pages 22 - 27 of this report.

 Notes to the Financial Statements